nmagerko/salesman-heuristics/README.md

 ### Dependency Installation

-If you are on a Linux system, you may need to run `apt-get install libfreetype6-dev python-dev python-matplotlib`.
+If you are on a Linux system, you may need to run `apt-get install libfreetype6-dev python-dev tcl-dev tk-dev python-matplotlib`.
 Install all dependencies by running `pip install -r requirements.txt`.

 ### Output